 As we come to the end of the book of Jude, we switch gears from recognizing and dealing with false teachers and their teaching, and we are given instructions on staying safe from apostasy and rescuing others from the grips of falsehood.

 We prepare for that by building our faith.
-What do we build upon?
-The revelation found in Matthew 16:18, that Jesus is the Christ.
-Ephesians 2:19-22 NKJV “Now, therefore, you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God, having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone, in whom the whole building, being fitted together, grows into a holy temple in the Lord, in whom you also are being built together for a dwelling place of God in the Spirit.”
+So what do we build upon?
+First, the revelation found in Matthew 16:18 that Jesus is the Christ.
+Second, Ephesians 2:19-22 ESV “So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God, 20 built on the foundation of the apostles and prophets, Christ Jesus himself being the cornerstone, 21 in whom the whole structure, being joined together, grows into a holy temple in the Lord.
+22 In him you also are being built together into a dwelling place for God by the Spirit.”

-False teaching is never 100% false, it has to have some truth mixed in or people would never believe it.
+False teaching is never 100% wrong, it has to have some truth mixed in, or people would never believe it.
 Jude instructs us to have mercy on those who are wavering between truth and false teaching.
-Nine times out of ten people know there is something wrong, they just can’t put their finger on it, that’s when mercy and correction bring people completely over to the side of truth.
-We are to rescue those from the flames by proclaiming the true gospel message.
-As we share truth with those caught in deception we must do so cautiously, making sure we are grounded firmly in truth so that we don’t walk in deception with them.
+Nine times out of ten people know there is something wrong; they just can’t put their finger on it; that’s when mercy and correction bring people entirely over to the side of truth.
+We are to rescue those from the flames by proclaiming the gospel message.
+As we share truth with those caught in deception, we must do so cautiously, making sure we are grounded firmly in truth so that we don’t walk in false teaching with them.
 As we walk in caution and rescue some from falling away, we can know that the Lord can keep us from falling and present us faultless before God.

 Things may look bleak all around you, but we have a book.
-The book tells us of the signs of the times the book exposes the false teachings the book keeps us on the right path.
+The Bible tells us of the signs of the times; it exposes the false teachings and keeps us on the right path.
 Our book is the Bible, the infallible, inerrant, and sufficient Word of God.
-Hold fast to your Bible, obey it, reject what is contrary to it, and you will endure to the end and be saved.
+So hold fast to your Bible, obey it, reject what is contrary to it, and you will endure to the end and be saved.